the-chicken-leg/bigPDF/README.md

 # Big PDFs

-A big PDF contains every work instruction in either the "CyberKnife", "iDMS and Precision", or "TomoTherapy" folders.
+A big PDF contains every work instruction in either the "CyberKnife", "iDMS and Precision", or "TomoTherapy" folder.

 ![AccuraySynchronizedServiceDocuments](/images/sync_docs.png)